The first vehicle that became the Jeep brand was the 1941 Willys MB, a military vehicle available to the public in 1945.

 The Jeep off-road image suggests an insurance nightmare to some, but in fact, most Jeeps start with very reasonable insurability factors.
 Many models are quite at home in the wilds of the shopping mall parking, popular with families who want the convenience of an SUV or crossover style with more appeal than the typical suburban minivan.

 Jeeps have never been high-performance street racers, so already there are insurance advantages.
 When the Insurance Bureau of Canada collects claims information from all incidents in the country, Jeep models do very well in accident benefits performance.
-The frequency of claim in this category suggests how vehicles protect drivers and passengers.
+The frequency of claims in this category suggests how vehicles protect drivers and passengers.
 All years of Jeep Grand Cherokee since 2008 have fewer personal injury claims than average, as have all years of the Wrangler Unlimited model.
 Most vehicles fall in the average range and no Jeep model sees more personal injury claims than average.

 Jeep’s current lineup consists of vehicles all in the SUV or crossover class.
 These designs gain popularity with active families who don’t feel a minivan fits their lifestyle.
 At the same time, most Jeep families aren’t so young that the insurance pitfalls of those under 25 remain.
 Many insurability factors combine to make Jeep models affordable across the board.